Semantic SEO: What It Is & How to Optimize for Google + AI [2026]

 LSI (Latent Semantic Indexing)

 Latent Semantic Indexing is a technique that identifies relationship patterns between terms and concepts.
-In the practice of semantic SEO, this means Google understands that an article about "electric cars" should mention terms like "battery," "range," "charging," "Tesla"…
+In practice, this means Google understands that an article about electric cars should mention terms like battery, range, charging, and Tesla.

-If your electric car content doesn't mention these related terms, Google questions its depth.
-And fairly so — an article about the topic that doesn't mention range is like a recipe for paella that never brings up the rice.
+If your content on EVs doesn't mention these terms, Google doubts its depth.
+Fair call.
+An EV article without the word "range" is like a Valencian paella recipe that forgets the rice.

 TF-IDF (Term Frequency — Inverse Document Frequency)

 TF-IDF measures a word's importance to a document relative to a collection of documents.
-Google uses variations of this formula to figure out which terms are common in content about a specific topic, which are distinctive and genuinely relevant, and whether your content covers the complete semantic field.
+Google uses variations of this formula to figure out which terms are common in content about a topic, which are distinctive, and whether your content covers the semantic field or comes up short.

 Co-occurrence and Semantic Relationships